aldryn/aldryn-docs/docs/tutorial/commandline/working-on-backend.rst

 The *Package information* page for your Addon on Aldryn list a number of files you need to package your Addon.

-Now download each of the files, putting them *outer* ``hello-world`` application directory.
+Now download each of the files, putting them in the *outer* ``hello-world`` application directory.

 The exception is ``hello_world/__init__.py``, which goes in the *inner* ``hello_world`` directory.

 .. note::

-    Of these files, only ``addons.json`` is strictly required to get started, but it is strongly recommended to supply all of them.some
+    Of these files, only ``addons.json`` is strictly required to get started, but it is strongly recommended to supply all of them.

 In order to be used on Aldryn, the application must be packaged as an Addon and uploaded.
 Every Addon has an ``addon.json`` file containing key information about it.
 You'll find this in